HackingFromHomeHackathon/november-2020/submissions/bbrout-education.md

 ### Scenario 2: Song Writing

 In this scenario a song writer takes courses and learns from from a song-writing master.
 The writer learns and writes songs in collaboration with others in the song-writing school.
-The songs are sold by the school and the song writer becomes a song-writing master and teacher.
+The songs are sold by the school and student.
+The song writer becomes a song-writing master and teacher.
 This process is similar to apprenticeship programs and guilds.

 The above two scenarios show examples of how to "hook" education back into a productive and decentralized economic system.
 It may be possible to tokenize such systems or to have the government support it and tax it.